-Backfill type R identifies the use of a flat continuous rigid surface (such as asphalt and/or concrete) of a sufficient thickness to provide anchoring of the tested item without being displaced according to B.4.
+Backfill type R identifies the use of a flat continuous rigid surface (such as asphalt and/or concrete) of a

-NOTE This can be locally damaged in the impact area as a result of the impact test.

-5.3 Test vehicle

-The test vehicle shall be a standard passenger car and shall also meet the following specifications:

-- the total mass: $900 \text{ kg} \pm 40 \text{ kg}$.
-Of this, the maximum allowed combined mass of ballast and instrumentation is 120 kg;

-An ATD (or a driver for simplified test method) may be used; in this case the total mass includes the ATD (or driver).
+Leneral The test vehicle shall be a standard passenger car and shall about the following specifications: - the total mass: 900 kg ± 40 kg.
+Of this, the maximum allowed combined mass of be'' instrumentation is 120 kg; An ATD (or a driver for simplify) for method' ATD (or driver).

-- the dimensions of the test vehicle are determined according to Annex D; - front and rear wheel track: 1,35 m ± 0,20 m; - longitudinal centre of gravity location in distance from front axle (CGx) 0,90 m ± 0,09 m.
+- the dimensions of the test vehicle are determined according to Annex D; - front and rear wheel track: $1,35 \text{ m} \pm 0,20 \text{ m}$; - longitudinal centre of gravity location in distance from front axle (CGx) 0,90 m ± 0,09 m.
 No ATD shall be in the car when the centre of gravity is determined;